 Then be willing to try a bunch of things that don’t work.
-Be willing to fail.
+Be willing to move past your inner critic and fail.
 “I don’t know” blocks you.
 Don’t give yourself the option of saying it.

 Your brain will set to work solving the puzzles you give it.
 And if you’re stuck in fear, the puzzle you’re trying to solve likely sounds something like,“Why am I so horrible at this?” or “Why can’t I do this?” and “Should I even be doing this?”
 Or, my personal favorite, “What.
 Is.
 Wrong.
 With me?”

 Your amygdala will answer with some variation of, “BECAUSE YOU’RE THE WORST THIS IS NOT POSSIBLE THIS WILL KILL YOU AND EVERYONE YOU LOVE IT’S BAD BAD BAD STAY PUT DOING NOTHING WHERE IT’S SAFE FOREVER DISCOMFORT IS DEADLY DIE DIE DIE DEAD.”